-Whether you were involved in a car accident or you are acting on behalf of a family member who was injured, you may not know what to do or what to expect after car accident.
+Whether you were involved in a Tampa auto accident or you are acting on behalf of a family member who was injured, you may not know what to do or what to expect.
 Who pays the medical bills?
 What if you can’t work?
 What if the injuries are permanent?
 What about your wrecked car?
 What do you say to the insurance agent?
 There are many steps to take after a Tampa auto accident and choosing the right steps to take could make a large difference in your legal recovery.

 Over the years, Attorney Mike Hancock has formulated exactly what clients should do to help build their case after an auto accident.
 He also knows what clients should NEVER do after a car crash, whether it is the fault of someone else or their fault.
 These things could all potentially harm your case if you did not cause the accident.

 DO NOT Leave the Scene: It might be common sense to most, but we see it time and time again. never leave the scene of an accident.

 NEVER Claim Responsibility: After an accident, even if it wasn’t your fault, many people feel compelled to say “I’m sorry.”
 When there may be comparative fault (fault on both sides) this could immensely harm your case.
 Wait for the police to show up and be honest and give them the facts of what happened but do not admit fault.
 The only information that should be exchanged with the other driver is your name, vehicle, make model, year, color, and VIN, and your auto insurance company information and contact.

 DO NOT Sign Anything Unofficial: Only sign documents given to you by the police, a doctor or your own insurer.
 Again, only say facts, never opinion.
 Documents that are official, make sure you read thoroughly before signing, and if you don’t agree with it, DO NOT sign it.